 The critical fault with the Florida Intangible Tax statute is that the Florida Constitution prohibits the imposition of an income tax on individuals.
 Therefore, the tax can be imposed upon a Florida resident only if he or she can be deemed to own the principal of the trust.
 Under the Florida Statutes, requisite ownership interest is found when the Florida resident has a beneficial interest in the trust as outlined above in the Beneficial Interest test.

 Mr. Kelly is a specialist in the areas of wills, trusts, estates, and taxation.
-Mr. Kelly is one of only 34 Florida attorneys who have been Board Certified in both the areas of Tax Law and Wills, Trusts and Estates Law.
+Mr. Kelly is one of less than thirty Florida attorneys practicing today who is Board Certified both in Tax Law and in Wills, Trusts, and Estates Law.
 He is also a certified public accountant.
 He is a graduate of Florida Southern College (B.A.), the Cumberland School of Law (J.D.) and the University of Miami (LL.M. in Estate Planning).
 He is admitted to practice in Florida and before the U.S. Tax Court.